 One aspect of parenthood is simultaneously the best and worst thing ever.
 In a word: carpooling.
-I both loathe and appreciate.
+I both loathe and appreciate it.
 But when you have three kids under driving age, a spouse who travels frequently for work, and three places to be at the same time, something’s gotta give.

 But I have to admit that there are some serious carpooling downsides to whatever convenience it provides.

 Other people’s kids